-Price for new 2045 bonds: % plus accrued interest, if any, from January 27, 2015.
+Price for bonds: 100.000% plus accrued interest, if any, from January 29, 2016.

-The initial purchasers expect to deliver the new bonds to purchasers on or about , 2015, only in book-entry form through the facilities of The Depository Trust Company, Euroclear and Clearstream, Luxembourg.
+The initial purchasers expect to deliver the bonds to purchasers on or about January 29, 2016, only in book-entry form through the facilities of The Depository Trust Company, Euroclear and Clearstream, Luxembourg.